mattcollier/nestjs-graphql/README.md

 ### TODO:
 - [ x ] Incorporate a GraphQL interface.
-- [ x ] Implement a parent child relationship with an in-memor `posts` collection.
+- [ x ] Implement a parent child relationship with an in-memory `posts` collection.
 - [ x ] Implement a dataloader to optimize retrieval of user posts.
 - [ x ] Implement a mutation with DTO validations for creating a new user.
 - [ x ] Implement a user query to retrieve a single user.